cymatiste/botinthewoods/README.md

 ## Misc notes:

 This is a work in progress!
+And it's kind of hacky, inputs not well sanitized; plz don't judge too hard.

-Please send any comments or suggestions to sarah at xstnt dot net.
+Comments or suggestions are welcome; send them to sarah at xstnt dot net.

 You'll find a bunch of unused stuff in here too:
 - an older web version of the tree generator with some exposed variables.